 In addition to these binary indicator variables, I also follow Persson and Tabellini (2003) and measure the age of a country's democracy.
 The rationale for including this variable among the prospective policy determinants is that the stability argument above may not only apply to policy choices given a set of political institutions, but also to those institutions themselves.
-The variable age of democracy measures the number of years with uninterrupted democratic rule, going backwards from 2000 towards 1800, divided by 200.
+The variable age of democracy measures the number of years with uninterrupted democratic rule, going backwards from 2000 to 1800, divided by 200.
 It thus takes on values between 0 and 1 among democracies, and a value of 0 for all non-democracies.

 I now ask whether these indicators help explain structural policy and performance.
 Persson and Tabellini (2003, ch.
 7) took some steps towards answering this question.
 Here, I extend that analysis by using more recent observations, different specifications and estimation techniques and by adding non-democracies to the sample.
 In Section 3 below, I also consider panel data.
-In the present section, I pose two questions to the cross-sectional data: (i) Are the indicators for constitutional rules significantly related to structural policy, while exogenous to output per worker (TFP, GDP per capita), in a statistical sense? (ii) Are the constitutional rules plausible links from history to current policy?

-2Another source for the classification of democracies and non-democracies, which I exploit in the panel data considered below, is the PolityIV data set.
+&lt;sup>2Another source for the classification of democracies and non-democracies, which I exploit in the panel data considered below, is the PolityIV data set.
 While the Polity data is better suited for the study of democratic reforms over time, the Freedom House data has broader coverage, as it also includes data on smaller countries not covered by the Polity data.